Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/learning-objectives/web-development.md

       logic, recursion, and other features of the chosen language in a way that passes the test suite, works efficiently, and conveys the intended purpose of the component.
-  - A learner will write a complete web site that:
+  - A learner will implement a finished web site that:
-    - Consists of between one and five hundred lines of source code that is logically organized into separate components that feature all of the aforementioned characteristics.
+    - Consists of between one and five hundred lines of source code that is logically organized into separate components that each feature all the aforementioned characteristics.
+    - Uses the most appropriate web development technology in order to achieve the desired layout and display all the site's content.
-    - Correctly displays on a wide variety of devices, including, but not limited to, laptops, desktops, tablets, and mobile phones.
+    - Correctly displays the site's content on a wide variety of devices, including, but not limited to, laptops, desktops, tablets, and mobile phones.
-    - Takes into account user preferences and demographics, thereby ensuring that it is accessible and in adherence to the cultural expectations of the intended audience.
+    - Takes into account user preferences and demographics, thereby ensuring that it is both accessible and in adherence to the cultural expectations of the intended audience.

 - **Using Web Development Tools**:
   - A learner will use a web development environment to complete these tasks